-The Walter lab leverages tools from chemical biology, analytical chemistry, biophysics, biochemistry, molecular biology, cell biology, and bioinformatics to define and unleash the powers of RNA biology and DNA nanotechnology.
+The Walter lab provides a welcoming, diverse, inclusive, and equitable environment where we leverage cross-disciplinary tools from chemical biology, analytical chemistry, biophysics, biochemistry, molecular biology, cell biology, and bioinformatics to define and unleash the powers of RNA biology and DNA nanotechnology.
 RNA is a magical molecule that both started life and sustains it today.
 Over 75% of our genome encodes highly conserved non-coding RNA molecules, compared with only <2% that encodes proteins.
 How this RNA machinery broadly guides cellular function – through the maintenance, processing and regulated expression of all genetic information – is still poorly understood.
 For an inspiring read on the prospects of RNA research, please check out this Paper.
 By comparison, DNA is better understood as the genetic blueprint of life, but recently its utility has dramatically expanded as a scaffold for nanodevices and nanorobots, heralding a modern materials science.

-We are also making single-molecule and RNA techniques more widely available to those who are not experts in these fields through the University of Michigan’s Single Molecule Analysis in Real Time (SMART) Center and the Center for RNA Biomedicine that Nils both directs.
+Finally, we are making single-molecule and RNA techniques more widely available to those who are not experts in these fields through the University of Michigan’s Single Molecule Analysis in Real Time (SMART) Center and the cross-disciplinary Center for RNA Biomedicine, both of which Nils founded and now directs.

 Please also check out some of our press releases in the sidebar and the News section, as well as our twitter account.

-We are actively recruiting students and postdoctoral fellows
+We are actively recruiting enthusiastic students and postdoctoral fellows

-to work on these and other projects in the lab.
+to work on these and other exciting projects in the lab.